What is Functional Alcohol?

 Types of Functional Alcohol and Their Health Benefits

-There are various types of alcohol that carry health benefits, with red wine topping the list.
+Various types of alcohol carry health benefits, with red wine topping the list.
 Red wine has the following health benefits:

 - Helps to burn fat — the ellagic acid in red wine helps slow the growth of fat cells and prevent new ones from developing; this also helps boost the metabolism.